Dakshinde130/Dakshinde130/README.md

 AniKator is an **Akinator-style guessing game** for anime fans, powered by **Bayesian inference** and **Decision Trees**.
 You think of a character from a dataset of **1000+ anime characters** — AniKator asks targeted yes/no questions and narrows down the answer using probability math, not brute force.

-Every question it asks is the *statistically optimal* question — the one that eliminates the most possibilities at once.
+Every question it asks is the *statistically optimal* one — the one that eliminates the most possibilities at once.
 The more you play, the smarter the logic feels.

 **What makes it different:**
 - 🧠 Pure math, no hardcoded logic trees